Police force mergers in England and Wales 'inevitable'

 "You wouldn't design it the way it is, you would take a different approach and that would probably be a regional approach.

 "Everything drives that way, technology, criminal behaviour...
-I think the economy drives you that way."'No desire'
+I think the economy drives you that way."

 Mr House, who has previously been tipped as a future Metropolitan Police Commissioner, will oversee Scotland's eight individual forces as they merge into a single national force from April 2013.
 Northern Ireland already has a single national force.